powerhouse-inc/analytics-engine/benchmarks/README.md

 The code in this directory measures various performance characteristics the analytics engine.

-##### Dump
+##### Migrate to Local

-First, a SQL dump was created using the `dump-db.sh` script:
+For many of these test, it is necessary to migrate a remote database to your local database.
+This is straightforward with the script provided.

 ```
+# start postgres
+docker compose -f ../pg/docker-compose.test.yml up -d

+# migrate
-./dump-db.sh <user> <password> <host> <db>
+./scripts/dump-db.sh <user> <password> <host> <db>
 ```

-This outputs a raw file in `data/dump.sql`.
-The small and dumps have been hand-edited to remove some create table statements, schema ("public."), and pared down to just the raw inserts.
-These are then loaded from disk for benchmarking.

-> This dump also needs to be input into the postgres instance.
-No script is included to do this for you, as of yet.
+This will create a data dump in the `/data` folder and insert it for you.

+> This script is for macOS users.
+If you're on Linux, open the script look for the `# GNU sed (Linux)` block.

 ### Execute